kpzhang/ImageEmotionDetection/README.md

 - CV2 https://pypi.org/project/opencv-python/

 ## [Data]
-- data/pretrained_data: only a subset of sampled images.
-For the full set, please email: `kpzhang@umd.edu`
+- `data/pretrained_data`: only a subset of sampled images.
+For the full set, please email: kpzhang@umd.edu
-- data/kickstarter_data: images of all crowdfunding project for this study
+- `data/kickstarter_data`: images of all crowdfunding project for this study

 ## [Trained Model]
 Given the model size, please contact the author (kpzhang@umd.edu) for trained model.